mchung94/latest-versions/README.md

      out the version string from whatever it prints out.
    - Sometimes there's no easy way to programmatically determine the version so I just hardcode the version I know I have.
-It doesn't really matter since I only want to know if I don't have the latest version anymore.
+It doesn't really matter since the important piece is finding out what the latest version is.
 3. `latest_version()`
    - Figure out what the latest version of the software is and return it.
    - Usually I use the Requests library to grab the info from the web page,